Thursday, June 18, 2020

 While this situation remains fluid as coronavirus circumstances evolve, below is an update of what we know and where we are headed as a unified UNT System.

-COVID-19 AND UNT WORLD: WHERE ARE WE TODAY
+COVID-19 AND UNT System: WHERE ARE WE TODAY

 As our campuses and offices begin to open in phases, we are following COVID-19 safety guidelines provided by the Center for Disease Control (CDC).
 All relevant UNT System risk management guidelines can be found on the UNT System web site and each UNTS institution also has its own coronavirus web site with updates specific to that campus.